omarswelam/judgetuning/README.md

 To evaluate Spearman correlation on chatbot arena, you can run:

 ```
+# Evaluate the length judge baseline on the test split of Alpaca-Eval dataset
 PYTHONPATH=. python judgetuning/script/evaluate_spearman_correlation.py  --expid test --judge_class judge-length --dataset alpaca-eval --split test
 ```
 As above, you can customize the judge and other options, see `parse_args` to get the list of supported options.

+### Evaluating your own judge

+TODO Omar.

 ### Evaluating baselines

 TODO Omar.

+## Computing Multiobjective Successive-Halving

+TODO David.

 ## Generating figures & results